intelagense/rwxrob/todo/README.md

 Stuff I am doing and need to do.

+* Change chat refs to chat.rwx.gg (from rwxrob.live)
 * Finish the `gh orgs` alias
 * Finish the KEG Recording YAML schema
 * Fix vimrc perl default link replacement to use `urlencode`